Best GPS Dog Collar: Garmin Astro Vs Alpha Vs Trackimo Vs Tractive Vs Halo Vs SpotOn & More

 The Tractive GPS Tracker for Dogs combines excellent location accuracy, a reliable signal, and other great features at a nearly unbeatable price.
 Its live-tracking mode geolocates every 2 to 3 seconds (more often than many other devices) and lets you see where your dog has traveled and where she’s heading.

 Like most GPS dog trackers, Tractive’s technology relies on LTE connectivity (AT&T, Verizon, and T-Mobile), so it won’t work in remote areas without a cellular signal.
-And the LTE functionality requires a monthly service fee.
-But Tractive works in over 150 countries.
+The LTE functionality requires a monthly service fee, but Tractive works in over 150 countries.

 Our Personal Experience